-Auditioning: An intensive seminar designed to prepare students to perform monologues in an audition setting, this course focuses on developing confidence, rechanneling nervous energy into creative energy, and using the body and voice effectively to tell a story.
-At the conclusion of the seminar, students use their monologues to audition for Big Love.
+AUDITIONING: An intensive seminar designed to prepare students to perform monologues in an audition setting, this course focuses on developing confidence, rechanneling nervous energy into creative energy, and using the body and voice effectively to tell a story.
+At the conclusion of the seminar, students use their monologues to audition for ALMOST MAINE.
 All students are guaranteed substantial and interesting roles.

-Scene Study: An intensive exploration of scripted work, this course focuses on developing the actor’s process through the introduction of powerful rehearsal techniques.
-Course culminates in a public performance of Big Love.
+SCENE STUDY: An intensive exploration of scripted work, this course focuses on developing the actor’s process through the introduction of powerful rehearsal techniques.
+Course culminates in a public performance of ALMOST MAINE.

 In addition to the above classes, students participate in a variety of special workshops—such as acting for film and TV, mask work, and stage combat—led by guest artists from the Washington theatre community.